TALK TO SALES

 • Building and maintaining relationships with health and retirement plan providers

-• Assisting employees with benefits enrollment and answering any questions
+• Assisting employees with the benefits enrollment process and answering any questions

-Finally, benefits specialists communicate with employees to notify them of valuable perks.
-When you empower employees to use their benefits package to its fullest potential, engagement increases, and less money is left on the table for the employer.
+Finally, compensation specialists communicate with employees to notify them of valuable perks.
+When you empower employees to use their benefits package to its fullest potential, engagement increases, and you leave less money on the table for your organization.

-For example, if a company is paying thousands annually for wellness programs like a gym membership, and only 20% of their employees are using it, a benefits specialist can see where the gaps are to learn how to fix the problem.
+For example, suppose a company pays thousands annually for wellness programs like a gym membership, and only 20% of their employees use it.
+In that case, a benefits specialist can analyze the gaps and take steps to fix the problem.

 What skills should a benefits specialist have to be successful?

-To put together the best benefits packages, a good benefits specialist must have a background in human resource management and business management.
+A good compensation specialist must have a human resource and business management background to put together an attractive benefits package.
 They need ample work experience and critical-thinking skills.

 Other skills include: